-Part of the Delaware metropolitan area, Wilmington is the largest city in Delaware with a strong presence in the manufacturing industry.
+Wilmington is the largest city in Delaware with a strong manufacturing industry.
 Shipyards, steel foundries, chemical, and machinery companies were all once a party of the city’s economy.
-Asbestos usage at the workplace was, like many other cities prior to the Environmental Protection Agency’s (EPA) regulations, a huge concern as workers risked developing life-threatening diseases from prolonged exposure to the mineral’s dangerous fibers.
+Asbestos use in these workplaces was and continues to be an issue.
+Workers risked developing life-threatening diseases from prolonged exposure to the mineral’s dangerous fibers.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top Wilmington mesothelioma lawyers, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

-Hercules Powder Company, a spin-off company of the much larger Du Pont chemical corporation, was a large chemical company headquartered in Wilmington.
-Established as a small gun powder company in the late 1800s, Hercules eventually expanded, moving on to become a major part of the Wilmington economy, providing thousands of residents with steady work.
+Hercules Powder Company, a spin-off company of Du Pont, was a large chemical company headquartered in Wilmington.
+Hercules expanded rapidly and became a major part of the Wilmington economy, employing thousands.

 As a chemical company, Hercules relied on asbestos in many of its machinery, equipment, and facilities for its resistance to high temperature and heat.
 In addition, the workers wore clothing and protective gear with asbestos for protection and insulation.

 Hercules expanded its operations, with plants in several different states, including Oregon, Tennessee, Texas, Georgia, Alabama, and more.
-Workers in different states were not exempt from the harmful effects of asbestos.
-In fact, several lawsuits against Hercules surfaced recently as more and more people developed the dangerous illnesses linked to asbestos exposure, including asbestosis and malignant mesothelioma.
+Several lawsuits against Hercules surfaced recently as more and more people developed the dangerous illnesses linked to asbestos exposure, including asbestosis and malignant mesothelioma.

 Other Job Sites and Buildings in Wilmington Associated with Asbestos Use